openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 ~~~

 ### Creating Pull request
-You pushed a commit to a topic branch in your fork, and now you would like it to be merge in the swiftonfile project.
+You pushed a commit to a topic branch in your fork, and now you would like it to be merged in the swiftonfile project.

-Navigate to your forked repo, locate the change your would like to be merged to swiftonfile and click on the Pull Request button.
+Navigate to your forked repo, locate the change you would like to be merged to swiftonfile and click on the Pull Request button.

 Branch selection ==> Switch to your branch